 If I think someone is using my Power of Attorney to steal from me, what can I do?

-If I change my mind, can I revoke my Power of Attorney?
+How can I revoke my Power of Attorney?

 I have a Power of Attorney I signed in another state.
 Can I use it in Connecticut?

-Why do I need a Power of Attorney if I'm feeling fine?
+Why do I need a Power of Attorney?